-- 1) For Customer owned generators seeking parallel operation through an Interconnection Request directly to PJM, the generator(s) must adhere to the power factor requirements as detailed in PJM Manual 14A, Generation and Transmission Interconnection Process, Section 5: Additional Generator Requirements and the PJM Tariff at Attachment O, Appendix 2, section 4.7.
-Otherwise, the power factor requirements listed below apply. - 2) A parallel generator shall not adversely impact the power factor of the DEC System.
+- 1. For Customer-owned generators seeking parallel operation through an Interconnection Request directly to PJM, the generator(s) must adhere to the power factor requirements as detailed in PJM Manual 14A, Generation and Transmission Interconnection Process, Section 5: Additional Generator Requirements and the PJM Tariff at Attachment O, Appendix 2, Section 4.7 Otherwise, the power factor requirements listed below apply. - 2.
+A parallel generator shall not adversely impact the power factor of the DEC system.
 The type of generator impacts the power factor.
 The inverters of most DC generators are designed to operate close to unity power factor unless otherwise configured.
-Induction generators absorb vars from the DEC System.
-Synchronous generators can either absorb or produce vars thus having a varying power factor depending upon excitation control. - 3) Synchronous generators shall have and maintain a minimum design capacity to operate at a power factor between 0.85 to 1.0 lagging, i.e. supplying vars to the DEC System. - 4) If the generation interconnection is not in PJM queue, synchronous generators shall generally be operated so as not to absorb vars from the DEC System unless directed by DEC.
-In certain cases, larger synchronous units will be required to have and maintain a minimum design capacity to operate at a power factor between 0.95 and 1.0 leading, i.e. absorbing vars from the DEC System.
-These operating requirements will be reviewed and discussed on a case-by-case basis.
-If the generation interconnection is in PJM queue, PJM rules will apply as noted above in (1) of this section H.

-- 5) The dispatching authority (PJM or DEC) can request that the generator real and reactive power output be adjusted to best meet the needs of the overall Grid. - 6) Depending on the Point of Common Coupling location, the DEC System can be limited in the amount of reactive power capacity available to the Generator Owner.
-The Generator Owner must provide for his own reactive power requirements (via generator control, capacitors, etc.) so as to operate at no less a power factor (drawing vars from the DEC System) at the Point of Common Coupling than existed prior to the installation of the Facility.
-Any reactive power requirements in excess of this limit may require upgrades and/or the installation of capacitor units on the DEC System.
+Induction generators absorb VARs from the DEC system.
+Synchronous generators can either absorb or produce VARs thus having a varying power factor depending upon excitation control. - 3.
+Synchronous generators shall have and maintain a minimum design capacity to operate at a power factor between 0.85 to 1.0 lagging, i.e. supplying VARs to the DEC system. - 4.
+If the generation interconnection is not in PJM queue, synchronous generators shall generally be operated so as not to absorb VARs from the DEC system unless directed by DEC.
+If the generation interconnection is in PJM queue, PJM rules will apply as noted above in line 1) of this Section. - 5.
+The dispatching authority (PJM or DEC) can request that the generator real and reactive power output be adjusted to best meet the needs of the overall Grid. - 6.
+Depending on the Point of Common Coupling location, the DEC system can be limited in the amount of reactive power capacity available to the Generator Owner.
+The Generator Owner must provide for his own reactive power requirements (via generator control, capacitors, etc.) so as to operate at no less a power factor (drawing VARs from the DEC system) at the Point of Common Coupling than existed prior to the installation of the Facility.
+Any reactive power requirements in excess of this limit may require upgrades and/or the installation of capacitor units on the DEC system.
 The costs for any such upgrades will be charged to the Generator Owner.
-Specific purchase power arrangements, including power factor requirements, are defined in appropriate tariffs and Interconnection Agreements. - 7) It is the Generator Owner's responsibility to provide adequate mitigation equipment or controls to insure that any variation in voltage at the Point of Common Coupling does not exceed the limits defined in the tariff and by the local regulatory jurisdiction.
-When the generator is connected to distribution circuits at 12kV or below, the generator voltage regulation must to be set to properly coordinate with voltage regulating equipment on the DEC Power Delivery circuit. - 8) For intermittent type generators such as wind and solar (photovoltaic) the generator may be required to operate in a fixed absorbing vars power factor schedule to mitigate voltage impacts caused by power output fluctuations.
-If the generating facility is capable and obtains permission from DEC, it may operate in a dynamic mode to mitigate voltage impacts by dynamically controlling vars.
+Specific purchase power arrangements, including power factor requirements, are defined in appropriate Tariffs and Interconnection Agreements. - 7.
+It is the Generator Owner's responsibility to provide adequate mitigation equipment or controls to insure that any variation in voltage at the Point of Common Coupling does not exceed the limits defined in the Tariff and by the local regulatory jurisdiction.
+When the generator is connected to distribution circuits at 12 kV or below, the generator voltage regulation must to be set to properly coordinate with voltage regulating equipment on the DEC Power Delivery circuit.

+8. For intermittent type generators such as wind and solar (photovoltaic) the generator may be required to operate in a fixed absorbing VARs power factor schedule to mitigate voltage impacts caused by power output fluctuations.
+If the generating Facility is capable and obtains permission from DEC, it may operate in a dynamic mode to mitigate voltage impacts by dynamically controlling VARs.